 Current law provides that the rules concerning reconsideration of Medicaid reimbursement rates must include a means by which ODJFS may increase a nursing facility or ICFs/MR's rate on demonstration that the facility's actual, allowable costs have increased because of extreme circumstances.
-The rules must specify the circumstances that would justify a rate increase because of extreme circumstances.
-The bill eliminates a requirement that the rules provide, in the case of nursing facilities, that such circumstances (1) include increased security costs for an inner-city nursing facility and an increase in workers' compensation experience rating of greater than five per cent for a nursing facility that has an appropriate claims management program and (2) exclude a change of ownership that results from bankruptcy, foreclosure, or findings of violations of Medicaid certification requirements.
-The bill establishes a requirement that the rules provide that extreme circumstances include, for nursing facilities and ICFs/MR, natural disasters.
+The rules must specify the circumstances that would justify a rate increase because of extreme circumstances must (1) include increased security costs for an inner-city nursing facility and an increase in workers' compensation experience rating of greater than five per cent for a nursing facility that has an appropriate claims management program and (2) exclude a change of ownership that results from bankruptcy, foreclosure, or findings of violations of Medicaid certification requirements.
+The bill provides that the rate reconsideration process for extreme circumstances no longer applies to nursing facilities.
+The bill also adds a new circumstance to be considered an extreme circumstance warranting a rate reconsideration for an ICF/MR: natural disasters.